Session

 When Prompts Fail: Enforcing Business Rules in AI Agents

 You wrote a tool with a clear docstring: "Maximum 10 guests per booking."
 Your agent calls it with 15 guests and gets back "SUCCESS."
-The rule was ignored because prompts and docstrings are suggestions.
-The LLM processes them as context, not constraints.
-This is the same problem web developers solved decades ago: never trust user input, validate on the server.
-For AI agents, the equivalent is never trust the LLM's judgment on business rules, validate at the tool layer.
-I'll build a guardrail system live using two components.
-First, rules defined as Python dataclasses: typed, testable, versionable.
-Each rule specifies which tool it applies to, what parameter to check, and what threshold to enforce.
-Second, a hook that intercepts every tool call before execution, checks it against the rules, and cancels violations with a clear message the LLM cannot argue with.
-The demo runs the same three invalid requests through two versions of the same agent.
-The prompt-only version allows all three violations.
-The hook-based version blocks all three and tells the LLM exactly why.
-You'll walk away with: • A hook-based validation pattern that works with any agent framework (about 30 lines of Python) • Rules as dataclasses you can test, version, and deploy independently from the agent • A decision framework for when you need hooks vs when prompts are enough • Understanding of the specific bypass mechanisms LLMs use against prompt-based rules • Open-source code you can adapt to payment validation, compliance checks, rate limiting, or any domain Most guardrail talks focus on content safety: toxicity, PII, prompt injection.
-This talk is about business logic.
-The rules your product must never break.
-The kind of violations that cost money, lose customers, and create legal liability.
+The rule was ignored because prompts and docstrings are suggestions, not constraints.
+It is the problem web developers solved decades ago: never trust user input, validate on the server.
+For agents, validate at the tool layer.
+I'll build a guardrail system live with two parts.
+Rules defined as Python dataclasses, typed and testable, each naming the tool, parameter, and threshold.
+And a hook that intercepts every tool call before execution.
+The demo runs three invalid requests through two agents: the prompt-only one allows all three, the hook-based one blocks all three.
+Then the upgrade: instead of hard-failing, the hook returns a steer message that guides the agent to fix its own call (15 guests becomes 10) and stay helpful while inside the rules.
+You'll walk away with: • A hook-based validation pattern that works with any agent framework • Rules as dataclasses you can test and version independently • How to steer the agent to self-correct instead of dead-ending • Open-source code adaptable to payments, compliance, or any domain

-Outline: • The Prompt Engineering Failure • Neurosymbolic Architecture • Live Implementation • Production Patterns • Advanced Applications
+Outline: • The Prompt Engineering Failure • Neurosymbolic Architecture • Live Implementation: Blocking • From Blocking to Steering • Production Patterns and Q&A

 Elizabeth Fuentes Leone